 There are no changes to the sampling rules for these internal assessments.
 We require you to submit the same amount of work for external moderation as you would under normal circumstances.

 You must complete an ‘Adaption Declaration’ that replaces the standard submission cover sheet when you submit candidate evidence and a copy of the Interchange claim.
 This Adaption Declaration is located below.
-You will need to confirm that any adaptations to an assessment are in line with the permitted adaptations for summer 2020 outlined by OCR.
+You will need to confirm that any adaptations to an assessment are in line with the permitted adaptations for 2021/22 outlined by OCR.

 Completed assessments can be submitted to OCR in the normal way for external moderation.
 We would strongly advise the use of electronic evidence during this period, guidance for which can be found in the centre handbook.